Covid 19 coronavirus: Queues forming for virus tests but Aucklanders urged to be patient

 Those who should immediately get tested included anyone with symptoms of Covid-19 - such as a new or worsening cough, sore throat, runny nose, fever, temporary loss of smell and difficulty breathing - should be tested.

-Margie Apa, Northern Region Health co-ordination centre lead (and Counties Manukau Health CEO) said Aucklanders should remain vigilant, calm and follow public health advice.
+Margie Apa, Northern Region Health co-ordination centre lead (and Counties Manukau Health CEO), said Aucklanders should remain vigilant, calm and follow public health advice.

 "This news is of concern, but we expected to see further community cases in Auckland at some point in this pandemic, and we are well prepared.